SaaS solutions can be a faster and cheaper alternative to building custom internal tools in-house.

 A: Most no-code platforms with data features will offer some sort of integration options, whether through direct database queries, plugins, or API tools (Bubble offers all three).
 It is important to evaluate your specific needs before building to make sure you don't get stuck.

 It’s widely understood that traditional software upgrades are expensive and often disruptive.
-Fortunately, the no-code revolution is changing the dynamics of this debate.
+Fortunately, no-code c the dynamics of this debate.

-If you're tired of wrangling with Excel spreadsheets, waiting for IT, and continuously purchasing new SaaS solutions but not sure if a custom build is feasible for your business, refer to our article Software build vs. buy: When to migrate your SaaS solution to a custom-built Bubble app? for guidance.
+If you're tired of wrangling with Excel spreadsheets, waiting for IT, and continuously purchasing new SaaS solutions but not sure if a custom build is feasible for your business, talk to us to see if a no-code internal tool could be an option.